-Dr. Erla S. Kristjánsdóttir is Associate Professor and Chair of Doctoral Education in the School of Business at the University of Iceland.
+Dr. Erla S. Kristjánsdóttir is Professor and Chair of Doctoral Education in the School of Business at the University of Iceland.
 She holds a Ph.D from Arizona State University and M.A. from University of West Florida.

 Prior to completing her graduate degrees, she was a corporate trainer in Iceland.
 Her research and teaching interests are culture, intercultural communication, intercultural transitions, migration, diversity in the workplace and gender equality.
 She has extended her research on cultural adaptation, communication and identity to a variety of contexts (international educations, national disasters and international business): immigrant groups and refugees in Iceland, Katrina victims in the U.S., and business personnel in multinational organizations.